matthewwardrop/spec-classes/docsite/docs/usage/basic.md

-To simplify the adoption of copy-on-write workflows, and to make mutation of instances more convenient and chainable, `spec_class` generates helper methods for every managed attribute.
-The number and types of methods added depends on the type annotation, but in every case mutations performed by these methods are (by default) done on copies of the original instance, and so can be used safely on instances that are shared between multiple objects.
+To simplify the adoption of copy-on-write workflows, and to make mutation of instances more convenient and chainable, `spec_class` generates helper methods for the base class and every managed attribute.
+The number and types of methods added depends on type annotations, but in every case mutations performed by these methods are (by default) done on copies of the original instance, and so can be used safely on instances that are shared between multiple objects.

+The base class has three "toplevel" methods added:

+  - `update`
+  - `transform`
+  - `reset`

+which can be used to mutate the state of the spec-class as a whole.

-All attributes have three "scalar" methods added:
+All managed attributes have three "scalar" methods added:

   - `with_<attr>`
   - `transform_<attr>`